Three Fingers Lookout Maintenance

 The airlift was the absolute crux of the project, replacing hundreds of hours of high-impact manpower that would have been required to haul the tools and materials to the lookout on foot.
 Without it, an estimated 100-person trips would have had to have been made – 100 pair of boots traveling a heavily eroded trail, 100 nights spent camping in an environmentally fragile area, 100 trips up a steep, icy snowfield and through a class 3 rock scramble, 100 ascents of the three precariously placed ladders followed by the tilted rock slab that leads to the front porch of the lookout, 100 opportunities for something to go wrong that could cause damage to property or, worse, injury to a volunteer.
 Instead, the lift went off without a hitch and the load was neatly delivered to the preferred location on the back porch.
 With this first task easily accomplished, the crew was able to set about other routine maintenance tasks – replacing broken window panes and failing hardware, painting and, as always, cleaning up other people’s trash.

 Now it was time to play the waiting game – we needed a favorable weather window.
 As previously mentioned, weather in the Boulder River Wilderness can be fickle – add in some elevation and rain turns to snow.
 Snow does not facilitate safety when it comes to the replacement of a roof.
 And even if rain doesn’t turn to snow, rain makes those rock slabs slick as… well, you know the adage.
 Lucky for us, it looked like we were going to get that window without having to wait yet giving us just enough time to put a crew together.
-Eight days out, Arthur put out a call for hands and I started thumbing through my contacts to see if I could find anyone to flush out the team.
+Eight days out, Arthur put out a call for hands and I started thumbing through my contacts to see if I could find anyone to flesh out the team.

 I should note that the project began over a year prior as Project Manager Arthur Wright began coordinating the details for the roof replacement with all the various and sundry people and agencies that would be required to be involved.
 Documents had to be written, environmental reviews had to take place*, committee approvals had to be obtained, materials and tools had to be purchased and assistance in transporting them had to be requested and directed, and in the middle of all that, somebody had to actually figure out what was needed to get the job done – right down to the proper number of nails!
 All of those logistics and minutiae were facilitated by Arthur Wright; without his expertise and dedication, immense patience and tremendous sense of humor, this project would not have been completed.